CarolineNavarro/CarolineNavarro/README.md

 Hello \o/

-My name is Caroline Navarro, I'm 21 and from Brazil.
+My name is Caroline Navarro, I'm 21 years old and from Brazil.
 I'm a computer engineering student and I'm currently taking an extracurricular course in web development.

 How to reach me: carolinenavarro025@gmail.com